jcgallagher517/FrePIE/README.md

 Done for the purpose of learning how to write and call more performant code within Python when needed.
 Originally, I planned on implementing the backend with Fortran, hence "FrePIE", but I gave up using that arcane language and kept the name.
 Next, I tried C with Python's native ctypes, but complex numbers and pointer arithmatic created unnecessary headaches.
-Finally, I landed on C++ with PyBind11, which allows almost seamless integration.
+Finally, I landed on C++ with PyBind11, which allows (not quite) seamless integration.

 The requirements are as follows:
 * PyBind11 (installed with pip)